EDGEWORK

 -

-Museum of Brisbane is excited partnered with Brisbane City Council on their Outdoor Gallery exhibition <play/ground> in 2023.
+Museum of Brisbane partnered with Brisbane City Council on their 2023 Outdoor Gallery exhibition <play/ground>.

-<play/ground> celebrates the existing playful charm of Brisbane’s concrete playground and reminds us of the importance of daily routines that ground and connect us to the planet that houses and nourishes.
+<play/ground> celebrated the playful charm of Brisbane’s concrete playground and reminded viewers of the importance of daily routines that ground and connect.

-The painted elements in this composition originate from my studio artworks, which were fed through an artificial intelligence (AI) Application Programming Interface (API).
-As we witness AI swallow up digital imagery and rebirth millions of new assets using intelligent and adaptive applications, artists everywhere navigate an unclear path through Web 3.0.
+The painted elements in this projected composition originated from studio artworks, which were fed through an Application Programming Interface (API).
+As we witness AI swallow up original imagery and rebirth millions of new assets, artists everywhere navigate an unclear path through Web 3.0.

-By using this technology to amplify my painted works, I use collage as a tactile, destructive means to take back control of the creative process.
-I also explored underspecification with the text inputs, and relished in the abstraction that comes from the lack of language definition.
-These artificially generated images became the painted textures in the final composition - a video loop of 8 digital paintings exhibited simultaneously on both the Howard Smith Wharves cliffs (projection) and in the foyer of the Museum of Brisbane (video).
+By using this technology to attempt my painted works, I then used analogue collage as a tactile, destructive means to take back control of the creative process.
+The final composition was a video loop of 8 artworks exhibited simultaneously on both the Howard Smith Wharves cliffs (projection) and in the foyer of the Museum of Brisbane (video).

 Curated by: Rozelle Tan (MCRT Studio).
 Exhibition at Brisbane Museum + Howard Smith Wharves.